xingdi-eric-yuan/xingdi-eric-yuan.github.io/_pages/about.md

 News
 ======
+* I'm among the Outstanding Reviewers at ICML 2022!
 * New paper accepted: **Asking for Knowledge (AFK): Training RL Agents to Query External Knowledge Using Language.** I.-J. Liu\*, X. Yuan\*, M.-A. Côté\*, P.-Y. Oudeyer, and A. Schwing.
 In ICML 2022.
 [ArXiv](https://arxiv.org/abs/2205.06111)
 * I am among the Highlighted Reviewers at ICLR 2022!